SantanderMetGroup/climate4R/README.md

 ## Example of Use

-A simple example showing the main functionality of Climate4R — calculating an ETCCDI index (Summer Days) from bias-corrected EURO-CORDEX data — is available in the [introductory document](/man/2018_ClimateInformatics_Gutierrez.pdf) and the companion [Jupyter notebook](/man/notebooks/climate4R.ipynb).
+A simple example showing the main functionality of Climate4R, calculating an ETCCDI index (Summer Days) from bias-corrected EURO-CORDEX data, is available in the [introductory document](/man/2018_ClimateInformatics_Gutierrez.pdf) and the companion [Jupyter notebook](/man/notebooks/climate4R.ipynb).

 <img src="/man/figures/climate4r_example.png" align="center" alt="" width="" />